ethereum/ERCs/ERCS/erc-xxxx.md

 If any of the validation or execution frames reverts, returns an error object containing the revert message.
-Note that unlike `eth_call`, RIP-7560 transaction depends on its deployment and validation, so it can't be called in isolation from its deployment and validation If the transaction validation fails for any reason other than the failed signature check, returns an error object containing the details of the validation failure.
+Note that unlike `eth_call`, RIP-7560 transaction depends on its deployment and validation, so it can't be called in isolation from its deployment and validation If the transaction validation fails for any reason other than the failed `authorizationData` check, returns an error object containing the details of the validation failure.

 Parameters:

 1. OBJECT - The RIP-7560 transaction object.
-   The `signature` field is optional.
+   The `authorizationData` field is optional.
 2. QUANTITY | TAG - integer block number, or the string "latest", "earliest", "pending", "safe" or "finalized"

 Returns: